altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 So a ghost?"
 "M::More like a...
 Memory"
-"K::Isn’t that just a ghost?"
+"K::Isn't that just a ghost?"
-"M::He’s not made of ectoplasm...
+"M::He's not made of ectoplasm...
 Is that something that exists?"
 *She turned to Rossin, who shook his head.*
-"M::Yeah, that’s not even a thing"
+"M::Yeah, that's not even a thing"
-"K::So he’s a memory, like...
+"K::So he's a memory, like...
 In your head"
 *Martha nodded,*
 "M::He's like a computer program...
 Only for brains."
-"K::The brain isn’t a computer -"
+"K::The brain isn't a computer -"
 ~Kent interjected, but Martha cut him off.~
 "M::I said like...
-Simile, it’s similar"
+Simile, it's similar"
 ~Kent didn't smile, he did raise his lips into what could be called a grin.~ ~Humorless.~
-"K::Okay, so you’re telling me you have a ghost in your brain, sure...
+"K::Okay, so you're telling me you have a ghost in your brain, sure...
 Whatever - let's run with that.
 Why are you in New York?"
 ~Martha sighed.~
-"M::Okay - so that’s a longer explanation..."
+"M::Okay - so that's a longer explanation..."
-"K::Alright, let’s start with that kid outside - the not-zombie" "M::He was infected with a very bad ghost in his brain."
+"K::Alright, let's start with that kid outside - the not-zombie" "M::He was infected with a very bad ghost in his brain."
 *Rossin walked between the two of them, facing Martha.*
 "R::This is painful.